theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 Moving up, porting `wasmtime-jit` and then `wasmtime` was fairly straightforward once `wasmtime-runtime` was done, as they share many dependencies.
 There were a few issues that needed fixing, as described below, but nothing strenuous.

-Finally, the real fun begins once all `wasmtime` crates are able to be compiled for your platform!
+Finally, the real fun begins once all Wasmtime crates are able to be compiled for your platform!
 You then attempt to run it for the first time only to discover that nothing works and you don't know why.

 Welcome to integration hell! 😈